mattbasta/client-performance-handbook/manuscript/02-Identifying-Performance-Issues.md

 To begin, as mentioned in the previous chapter, you must start collecting performance data about your site.
 If you're using Google Analytics already, this is a great first step, but you should plan to collect additional, more granular information to help find out what may need tuning.

-The following sections outline resources that are at your disposal that can be used in both a development and production environment identify and diagnose performance issues in the browser.
+The following sections outline resources that are at your disposal that can be used in both a development and production environment from a defensive standpoint.

 ## The Navigation Timing API